philscanlon/Hackathon2016/docs/getting-started.md

 Goal is to publish and subscribe to messages that follow the format:

-`topicname : topic/geo`
+`destination topic: 'topic/geo'`
-`content : {"lat":"22.123456","lng":"118.123456","name":"Test","otherAttributes":"whateverYouWant"}`
+`payload: '{"lat":"22.123456","lng":"118.123456","name":"Test","otherAttributes":"whateverYouWant"}'`

-The payload should be in binary format.
+The payload should be in __*binary format*__.
+Attach a UTF-8 string as a string of bytes to the payload.

 1. Download sample from https://github.com/SolaceSamples/
 2. Modify the publisher to send to the hackathon mesh
 3. Send a message with the above format as the payload

-If you are not a developer,  sdkperf can also be used:
+If you are not a developer,  SDKPerf can also be used:

 1. Save the payload to a file
 2. Use the -pal option to sdkperf to send a message with the contents of the file as a binary attachment